OSAS/community-website/source/blog/2016-06-21-a-new-release-from-fedora.html.md

 It's kind of a big deal at Red Hat, since Fedora is the upstream from which many things flow.
 So, as such, it's a community release that gets a lot of attention both within Red Hat, and without.

-I actually had the opportunity to clean-install Fedora 24 Beta last week&mdash;not that I am some Fedora &uumlaut;ber-fan or anything.
+I actually had the opportunity to clean-install Fedora 24 Beta last week&mdash;not that I am some Fedora &uuml;ber-fan or anything.
 No, this was a necessity brought on by a dead hard drive.
 Thank goodness for cloud backups... one new drive later and I was installing Fedora 24 from a live USB.

 The experience itself was nothing notable, in that I had enough bad experiences with Xconfigurator and snapping CRT monitors to still make my subconsciously twitchy whenever I do a full install.
 Silly, yes, but I was poor in those days.
 So "not notable" is high praise indeed.